Seminar for Master students

 the shape with respect to a certain initially wanted structural state.
 Followed by the detailed introduction of the latest numerical form-finding methods.
 With the aid of digital modelling software and scripting tools.
 An overview of the mathematical background is provided to enable the participants to understand and evaluate of the applicability and limits of each method.

 The state-of-the-art form-finding methods are put to use on practical examples where form and structural states are investigated and manipulated.
-The detailing and the
+The detailing and the realization of the designed systems are discussed.

 Prerequisites